Tavin-H/Tavin-H/README.md

 I love the craft of code and take great pride in every line that I produce.

 ### 💻 Current projects:
-- A compiler written in Rust for my own C-like programming language
+- A compiler written in Rust for my own C-like programming language called BeeScript
 - An 8-bit computer using ICs and breadboards
 - Vulkan graphics engine in Rust